Crazy-Scamp/VR-CyberDeck-Setup/README.md

 **[ LIBRARY ] — optional, only when you add a server**

-- > Add your own server under Manage Remotes (a server config or an rclone config)
+- > Add your own server under Manage Remotes
 - > Want a browsable library instead?
-Add your own server — a server config or your own rclone config — under Manage Remotes.<a href="https://streamable.com/v0ljxx">Tutorial Link For Server Setup</a>
+  > <a href="https://streamable.com/v0ljxx">Tutorial Link For Server Setup</a>

 ---